Bizounce: Critical response

 "Bizounce" received mixed reviews from music critics.
 Mark Bautz of Entertainment Weekly described "Bizounce" as "a saucy hit single" and noted it as one of the album's highlights.
 A review in Billboard praised Olivia's vocals, saying she "has the mouth of a bad girl and the voice of an angel", and described the single as making her: "a bona fide R&B singer".
 SongQuarters' Paulina Bozek wrote that "Bizounce" established Olivia as a "powerful R&B/rap debutante".
 Shaheem Reid of MTV named the single an "anthem for women who are fed up wit their mates" while an article in Vibe magazine opined that it was a "hit heavy on attitude".
 Mulvey of NME commended the single as giving a "steely boot to a crap lover" in the style of TLC, Kelis, and Eve as well as being a "vicious kiss-off" and a "boudoir come-on".

 The Morning Calls Len Righi criticized "Bizounce" for being indicative of a negative trend in R&B music, where "the plaintive human voice in the throes of transcendent ecstasy or bottomless hurt is not nearly as important as the right attitude, hip-hop production and clothing".
 Righi negatively compared the single to music by R&B singer Aaliyah, saying they both emphasized style over substance.

 Commercial performance

 "Bizounce" was a commercial success in the United States.
-It peaked at number fifteen on the US Billboard Hot 100 chart and number four on the US Hot R&B/Hip-Hop Singles & Tracks chart.
+It peaked at number 15 on the US Billboard Hot 100 chart and number four on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
+Sales made up the vast majority of its performance, almost topping the component sales for chart but scraping the bottom the top-75 airplay chart.
 The single was Olivia's highest charting entry on the Hot 100 chart until her 2005 collaboration with rapper 50 Cent on "Candy Shop" became her only number-one single on the chart.
 Prior to the release and success of "Candy Shop", Fred Bronson of Billboard viewed Olivia as a one-hit wonder with "Bizounce" as her only previous success.
-In Canada, the single peaked at number sixteen on the Canadian Singles Chart.
+In Canada, the single peaked at number 16 on the sales-only Canadian Singles Chart.
 As of August 13, 2003, "Bizounce" has sold 415,000 copies.